 The National Aesthetician Certification — NCEA Certified credential is the highest standard set by the National Coalition of Aesthetician Associations (NCEA) for Estheticians in the United States.
 A master esthetician is a skin care specialist who has completed several hundred additional hours of training in a variety of aesthetic-related topics.
-While the exact courses will vary by program, you will likely take courses focusing on medical aesthetics, how hormones affect the skin, laser use, light energy, lymphatic drainage, and aesthetic skin care before and after the operation.
+The exact courses will vary by program, but they typically focus on medical aesthetics, how hormones affect the skin, laser use, light energy, lymphatic drainage, and aesthetic skin care before and after the operation.
 The length of a training program for aesthetic teachers varies depending on your state's requirements.

 On average, states require 600 hours of training to obtain a master esthetician license.
 Candidates can take between four and 12 months to complete this training.
 States with advanced or improved esthetician licenses generally require less training time, as these states often ask you to train for specific skills rather than completing a master esthetician program.
 A beautician is a skin care professional in the field of cosmetology.

 Most of these professionals perform facial and body treatments that improve skin appearance and overall health.
 They may also perform hair removal treatments to remove unwanted body hair or give head and neck massages.
 Estheticians work with clients to create skincare regimens that best fit the client's skin type.
 Protective clothing is required when working with chemicals, and many of these specialists work nights and weekends.Esthetician programs generally cover skin chemistry and how it relates to skin care and makeup products; they may also include topics such as massage, nail care, salon operations, masks, chemical peels, and sanitation.